 The Hearst Museum’s Africa Collection was formed through the efforts of two pioneering Africanist scholars: the anthropologist William Bascom (1957-1979) and the archaeologist J. Desmond Clark (1961-1986).

-The William Bascom Collection
+The William Bascom African Collection

 A Museum director who served for two decades, William Bascom greatly contributed to the Museum’s ethnographic holdings with hundreds of objects he collected himself during his research in Africa.
 The collection possesses an unusually rich amount of documentation about objects’ contexts and uses.
 Of particular importance are the collections from Nigeria and other areas of West and Central Africa.
 They include wood sculpture, basketry and pottery, musical instruments, brass castings and other metalwork, and textiles.
 The largest single cultural collection comes from the Yoruba of Nigeria – numbering about 1,400 items – making it one of the largest and most comprehensive in North America.
+Visit this link to search the William Bascom Finding Aid.

-The J.Desmond Clark Collection
+The J.Desmond Clark Archaeological Collection

 The archaeological collections include more than 8000 catalog records, the majority of which were acquired by J. Desmond Clark and his doctoral students.
 During his career at Berkeley, Clark was instrumental in making the campus one of the world centers for African research.